JetBrains/intellij-community/plugins/svn4idea/lib/README.txt

 direct repository access as well as support for all high level Subversion operation that are available with the command line Subversion client.

+This version of SVNKit supports all major Subversion 1.7.4 features.

-This version of SVNKit supports all Subversion 1.6.15 features and supports older Subversion repositories.
+This version of SVNKit supports both new (1.7, sqlite db) and old (1.6 and older) working copy formats as well as all versions of Subversion repositories since 1.0.

 4. RESOURCES